QinyangYu/qinyangyu.github.io/index.md

   </li>

   <li style="margin:0.35em 0;">
-    I am honored to have received the Dean’s Research Award for Master’s Students from the Duke University Graduate School for the 2025–26 academic year.
+    I am honored to have received the <a href="https://gradschool.duke.edu/financial-support/find-funding/dean-s-research-award-master-s-students/">Dean’s Research Award for Master’s Students</a> from the Duke University Graduate School for the 2025–26 academic year.
   </li>

   <li style="margin:0.35em 0;">